BryanHogan/learnkorean/src/content/docs/chapter/strong-consonants-hangul.md

 ---
 title: Strong Consonants
-description: "The strong consonants of Hangul guide: ㅊ, ㅋ, ㅌ, ㅍ explanation and pronunciation"
+description: "The strong consonants of Hangul guide: ㅊ, ㅋ, ㅌ, ㅍ explanation and pronunciation."
 unit: 0
 ---